 This qualification offers an engaging and effective introduction to Psychology.
 Students will learn the fundamentals of the subject and develop skills valued by Higher Education (HE) and employers, including critical analysis, independent thinking, research and communication.

-In year one (AS-Level) of the course, students examine topics as varied as Obedience, Memory and Forgetting, Childhood Attachments and Psychopathology including Phobias, Depression and OCD.
+In year one of the course, students examine topics as varied as Obedience, Memory and Forgetting, Childhood Attachments and Psychopathology including Phobias, Depression and OCD.
 In doing so, they learn to employ a range of psychological approaches and research methods.

 In both years, students will design and carry out research projects of their own working in small research teams.
 There is also a significant element of independent learning to be undertaken, particularly in the first term of each year, students, therefore need to be self-motivated and organised.